jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 ## The Durable Objects Solution

-Now that we understand why Durable Objects are so special, let’s apply them to a real-world problem: **building reactive M-Pesa STK payment tracking**.
+Now that we understand why Durable Objects are so special, let’s apply them to a real-world problem: building reactive M-Pesa STK payment tracking.

 Our goal is simple: